Overview

 If you don’t see the System Settings option, select System Preferences.

-Navigate to Battery from the sidebar.
+Navigate to Battery or Energy Saver from the sidebar.

 See this Apple article for more info on how to set your sleep and wake settings.